Spending Christmas Alone? 5 Ways to Celebrate

 How to Be Comfortable Being on Your Own Daily, Not Just During the Holidays

 Your relationship with yourself is foundational.
-So, if you are spending Christmas alone, you'll want to indulge in a little pampering or activities that spark joy in your life, whether it's reading a good book, starting a new hobby, or simply indulging in some self-care activities.
+So, if you are spending Christmas alone, you'll want to indulge in a little pampering or activities that spark joy in your life, whether it's reading a good book, starting a new hobby, or simply indulging in some self-care activities that you have been putting off.

 Spending Christmas alone may feel overwhelming at first, but I want you to know that taking care of your well-being and mental health is the greatest gift you can give yourself.